Optimal mechanism for the sale of a durable good: is an equilibrium assessment

-is the seller's belief that the buyer is of type $\vh$ when observing a rejection, according to Bayes' rule, and $f(\nu_2(\pi_{\vh}))$ is a measurable selection from $\mathcal{U}_{\vh}^*(\nu_2(\pi_{\vh}))$.
-Note that the payoff from rejecting is specified under the assumption that in the continuation, the equilibrium path coincides with that of the intrapersonal equilibrium when beliefs are $\nu_2(\pi_{\vh})$.
-We use, however, a selection from $\mathcal{U}_{\vh}^*$ to ensure that if needed, the seller randomizes between the posted prices when indifferent to help make the buyer's continuation problem well-behaved.
+is the seller's belief that the buyer's value is $\vh$ when observing a rejection, according to Bayes' rule, and $f(\nu_2(\belief_t,\pi_{\vh}))$ is a measurable selection from $\pazocal{U}_{H}^*(\nu_2(\belief_t,\pi_{\vh}))$.
+Note the payoff from rejecting is specified under the assumption that in the continuation, the equilibrium path coincides with that of the posted prices equilibrium when beliefs are $\nu_2(\belief_t,\pi_{\vh})$.
+We use, however, a selection from $\pazocal{U}_{H}^*$ to ensure that if needed, the seller randomizes between the posted prices when indifferent to help make the buyer's continuation problem well-behaved.

 Now, $(\pi_{\vh}^*(\mechanism),f_2^*(\mechanism))$ are chosen so that